FirstPrinciplesDevelopment/FirstPrinciplesDevelopment.github.io/docs/_drafts/so-you-want-to-build-a-website.markdown

 ## Websites

-If you want to make a website without writing any code or doing anything too technical, you have basically two options: use a _no-code_ tool to build your site or hire someone technical (i.e. a web developer) to build it for you.
+If you want to make a website without writing any code or doing anything too technical, you have basically two options: either use a _no-code_ tool to build your site or hire someone technical (i.e. a web developer) to build it for you.
 There is a a gray area in the middle as well, with platforms such as wordpress, where you needn't write any code, but you do have to learn how to use an unintuitive CMS (Content Management System), and with wordpress or sitebuilders that allow you to hire a web designer to customize your site.
 I have a strong bias against wordpress, so I never recommend it, but something like half of all websites use it, and there is a large ecosystem of plugins to extend the functionality of your site.
 Website builders are my recommendation for most people.
 Blogs and portfolio sites especially, but even ecommerce sites can be handled by no-code website builders.

 #### Website Builders (D.I.Y.)